univention/univention-corporate-server/doc/manual/domain-ldap/domain-join.rst

    <SUBFOLDER_NAME>    -fstype=smbfs    ://<FQDN>/<SHARE_NAME>

-Note that the automounted shares are not displayed in the finder's sidebar.
+Note that the automatically mounted shares are not displayed in the finder's sidebar.

 .. _macos-domain-join-gui: